TheJare/jm/README.md

 ## Notes

 The shell invoked from `jm` should be considered unstable and used sparingly, due to technical reasons in the Go runtime.
 For example, I have found that `Ctrl-C` inside this shell is likely to kill `jm` and leave both the parent and child shells running simultaneously.
-There are likely other strange states lurking.
+There are likely other strange states lurking that I haven't caught yet.

 File operations involving hidden, readonly or otherwise protected files may have corner cases I have not caught.
 Use with care.